 - The right to consent to disclosures of personally identifiable information included in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the college in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the college has contracted (such as an attorney, auditor, or collection agent); a person serving on the College Council, or a student serving on an official committee (such as a disciplinary or grievance committee) or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 - The right to file a complaint with the U. S. Department of Education concerning alleged failures by Alfred State to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA are: Family Compliance Office, U.S. Department of Education, Washington, DC 20202-4605.
+Written complaints may be addressed to the Family Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, DC 20202-4605.